New 2021 article on how to make your computer more secure and password recommendations - Click here

 From the Amazon forums (11/21) it was said by a seller "A reminder for those just now getting approved, there is a lag before you can setup a store.
 Not sure how long, but it was weeks+ for me before products showed up and I was actually able to do the store setup."
-From what I am reading at this time, setting up for branding using the handmade waiver does not always go smoothly and even after approval, the seller may have to wait for a while for Amazon to adjust things on their end before a seller can set up their branded store.
-Sellers are stating it can take 3-4 weeks to be brand approved but times may very depending on how many applications Amazon is reviewing at that time.------------------------------------------------
+From what I am reading at this time, setting up for branding using the handmade waiver does not always go smoothly, and even after approval, the seller may have to wait for a while for Amazon to adjust things on their end before a seller can set up their branded store.
+Sellers are stating it can take 3-4 weeks to be brand-approved but times may vary depending on how many applications Amazon is reviewing at that time.------------------------------------------------

 An easy way to copy/duplicate a field down to the last row such as the sample length formula described above is to place your cursor in the lower right corner until you get a black plus sign.
 You then drag the plus sign down the rows.
 In this sample, this results in the top value "Christmas" to be seen all in the other fields as shown below.
 This is a real-time saver.